-Grade 11 & 12 students join the entire youth community in the social hall for dinner from 6-6:30 p.m.
+Grade 10 students join the entire youth community in the social hall for dinner from 6-6:30 p.m.
 There is much lively discussion as friends come together and catch up on events from the past week.
 A hot dinner is served—pizza, Chinese or Italian…and a great time is had by all.
-Students in Grades 11 & 12 engage in study and dialogue with our teachers and rabbis to help prepare themselves for the next major move in their lives—the transition from high school to college.
-The focus of these sessions is on the development of Jewish life skills, exploring such questions as:
+From 6:30-8 p.m., 10th grade students study together with our rabbis in preparation for Confirmation.

-Grade 11 & 12 students are invited to join both STIFY, our own Temple Shir Tikva high school youth group, as well as NFTY, the North American Federation of Temple Youth.
+Grade 10 students are invited to join STIFY, our own Temple Shir Tikva high school youth group, as well as NFTY, the North American Federation of Temple Youth.